cortexproject/cortex/docs/getting-started/getting-started-blocks.md

 $ docker run -d --name=consul --network=cortex -e CONSUL_BIND_INTERFACE=eth0 consul
 ```

 Next we'll run a couple of Cortex instances pointed at that Consul.
-You'll note with Cortex configuration can be specified in either a config file or overridden on the command line.
+You'll note the Cortex configuration can be specified in either a config file or overridden on the command line.
 See [the arguments documentation](../configuration/arguments.md) for more information about Cortex configuration options.

 ```sh
 $ docker run -d --name=cortex1 --network=cortex \